GoogleCloudPlatform/cluster-toolkit/community/modules/compute/htcondor-execute-point/README.md

 - create a managed instance group (MIG) for execute points
 - create a Toolkit runner to configure the autoscaler to scale the MIG

-It is expected to be used with the [htcondor-install] and [htcondor-base] modules.
+It is expected to be used with the [htcondor-install] and [htcondor-setup] modules.

 [htcondor-install]: ../../scripts/htcondor-install/README.md
-[htcondor-base]: ../../scheduler/htcondor-configure/README.md
+[htcondor-setup]: ../../scheduler/htcondor-configure/README.md

 ### Known limitations